Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 130 – 40 thousand years ago

-If about 130 thousand years ago, the number of our ancestors ranged from between 100 to 300 thousand individuals.
-Then already 40 thousand years ago, the expansion of reasoning human beings covered almost the entire planet.
-Today the world’s population is 7.8 billion people and continues to grow.
+About 130 thousand years ago, our ancestors ranged from 100 to 300 thousand individuals.
+Then, 40 thousand years ago, the expansion of reasoning human beings covered almost the entire planet.
+Today, the world’s population is 7.8 billion and continues to grow.
 However, the earth is changing along with its people.
-So who knows what turn of history awaits us in the future.
+So, who knows what turn of history awaits us in the future?

 Life is a thing that happens.
 It’s still happening today and will evolve and continue as long as there’s a place it can happen.
-Darwin didn’t know when he wondered about that warm little pond, full of chemicals, giving rise to life.
-But his theory of how things change and adapt turned out to be powerful.
-It encompasses life, not in its endless forms but also in its first ones.
+Darwin didn’t know when he wondered about that warm little pond full of chemicals giving rise to life.
+But his theory of how things change and adapt was powerful.
+It encompasses life, not only in its endless forms but also in its first ones.

 More Articles: